sal55/langs/MLang/readme.md

 What I will concentrate on is making them work together more smoothly, and allowing them to share the complex environment of the same application.

 (This is exactly how the original Q language, an add-on scripting language then called 'MPL', was used within my graphical applications.
 Those had a very rich environment more like an mini-OS.
-But that was for a dedicated applicated with an embedded version of the interpreter.)
+But that was for a dedicated application with an embedded version of the interpreter.)

 So, this will be my 'Two Language` solution.
 Well, if it works...